Delocalised traces on Hecke algebras of right-angled, hyperbolic type: Introduction

 From the point of view of operator algebras, one of the main purposes of delocalised traces is to determine K-theory classes via their pairing.
 The K-theory of right-angled Hecke C*-algebras was calculated in \cite{raumskalski2022}.
 We briefly recall that for every clique $C$ in the commutation graph of a right-angled Coxeter system there is a projection $p_C$, such that the classes $([p_C])_C$ freely generate K-theory.
-One obtains the following result which determines the pairing of K-theory and delocalised traces. \begin{introtheorem}[See Theorem~\ref{thm:pairing}] Let $(W,S)$ be a right-angled, hyperbolic Coxeter system and $(q_s)_{s \in S} \in \RR_{> 0}^S$ a deformation parameter.
-Denote by $\cC$ the set of cliques of the commutation graph of $(W, S)$, identified with the set of conjugacy classes of finite order elements in $W$.
-For a clique $C \in \cC$ let $p_C$ be the associated projection and let $\vphi_C$ be the delocalised trace associated with $C$.
+In Remark~\ref{rem:finite-order-element-cliques}, we observe that these cliques are in natural bijection with finite order elements of a right-angled Coxeter system.
+We obtain the following result, which determines the pairing of K-theory and delocalised traces. \begin{introtheorem} Let $(W,S)$ be a right-angled, hyperbolic Coxeter system and $(q_s)_{s \in S} \in \RR_{> 0}^S$ a deformation parameter.
+Denote by $\mathrm{Cliq}(\Gamma)$ the set of cliques of the commutation graph $\Gamma$ of $(W, S)$, identified with the set of conjugacy classes of finite order elements in $W$.
+For a clique $C \in \mathrm{Cliq}(\Gamma)$ let $p_C$ be the associated projection and let $\vphi_C$ be the delocalised trace associated with $C$.
 Then the pairing between K-theory of $\Cstarred(W, S, q)$ and delocalised traces of finite order elements is determined by the formula

-In particular, the pairing $\rK_0(\Cstarred(W,S,q)) \times \RR^\cC \lra \RR$ is non-degenerate. \end{introtheorem}
+In particular, the pairing $\rK_0(\Cstarred(W,S,q)) \times \RR^{\mathrm{Cliq(\Gamma)}} \lra \RR$ is non-degenerate. \end{introtheorem}